John Deere 2355 Specs, Price & Review ❤️️

 About John Deere 2355

 The 55 Utility series includes the John Deere 2355, which is a 2WD or 4WD utility tractor.
-From 1987 to 1992, this tractor was made by John Deere in Mannheim, Baden-Württemberg, Germany.
+From 1987-1992, John Deere in Mannheim, Baden-Wurtemberg produced this tractor.

-The John Deere 2355 has a 3.9 L (239.0 cu in) four-cylinder diesel engine and one of four transmissions: a power shuttle transmission with eight forward and four reverse gears, a power shift transmission with sixteen forward and eight reverse gears, a partially synchronized transmission with eight forward and four reverse gears, and a non-synchronized gearbox with eight forward and four reverse gears.
+John Deere 2355 features a four-cylinder diesel engine of 3.9 L (239.0 cu in), as well as one of four transmission options – either power shuttle with eight forward and four reverse gears or 16 forward/eight reverse shift transmission; power shift with sixteen forward/8 reverse shift gears, partially-synchronized gearbox transmission or non-synchronized gearbox with 8 forward and 4 reverse.

 The John Deere engine was in the JD 2355 utility tractor.
 It is a 3.9 L, 3,917 cm2, (239.0 cuin), four-cylinder diesel engine with natural aspiration.